BRIHI-HOUSSAME/email-sender/README.md

-Here's the updated README with clarification about adding sample emails in `emails.json`:

----

 # Email Sender Tool

 This project is a TypeScript-based tool for sending emails to multiple recipients using Node.js and Nodemailer.
 It reads recipient emails from a JSON file and sends a pre-configured email message to each one.